 The thick, curly coat of the PWD can easily collect dirt and debris which can irritate the skin.
 Care needs to be taken to keep the coat clean.

-- Hip dysplasia (malformation of the hip joints causing pain and lameness) breed mean score 15.4 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 13.8 (parents should be lower)

 DNA Tests Available